Money Matters – Skloff Financial Group Question of the Month – April 1, 2019

 3. Deduct Your Long Term Care Insurance Premiums.
 If you itemize deductions, you deduct your long term care (LTC) insurance premiums.
 The combination of LTC insurance premiums (subject to age based limits) plus other medical expenses (health and dental insurance premiums, insurance co-payments, out-of-pocket prescription costs, and other unreimbursed medical expenses) in excess of 10% of adjusted gross income (AGI) can be itemized as a medical expense deduction on Schedule A of Form 1040 of your federal income tax return.

 4. Reduce Your Income Tax Rate by Contributing to a Section 125 Cafeteria Plan.
 Pretax contributions to employer sponsored cafeteria plans can reduce your adjusted gross income (AGI).
 The reduction in AGI can reduce your long term and short term capital gains rates.
 The premium only plan (POP) can be used for your portion of health insurance premiums.
-The flexible spending account (FSA) can be used for medical expenses up $2,700; and for dependent care expenses up $2,500 for single filers or $5,000 for those married filing jointly.
+The flexible spending account (FSA) can be used for medical expenses up $2,700; and for dependent care expenses up to $5,000.

 5. Exercise Tax Diversification.
 Interest generated by fixed income investments like bonds are taxed at your income tax rate, while qualified dividends from most stocks and stock funds are taxed at your more favorable capital gains rate.
 Exercise tax diversification by placing income generating assets in tax shelters like 401(k)s and IRAs.
 Exercise tax diversification by placing higher yield dividend producing stocks and funds in tax shelters, and lower yield growth stocks and funds in taxable accounts.
 Your heirs will ‘appreciate’ the benefit of a step-up in their basis based on the fair market value of your investments upon your death and their inheritance.